unimodules/react-native-unimodules/README.md

 ## API

-If you need to access some of the unimodules provided by this package you can import them through it.
+It's possible that you will not have to use any of the code provided by this package directly, it may be used only by other unimodules that you install.

+But it's likely that you will want to use something like FileSystem or Permissions, and to do that you can import the following modules like so:

 ```js
 import {